This guide will tell you more about Medium publications and will walk you through the process of creating your own publication.

 Who can create a Medium publication?

-Creating a Medium publication is free.
-You must have a Medium account to create a Medium publication.
+You must have a Medium account with an active membership subscription in order to create a Medium publication.
+Learn more about becoming a Medium member.

 - Click on your profile picture in the top-right corner of the page and choose Publications from the menu.